mingislight/mingislight.github.io/_posts/2025-04-09-Welcome-to-my-new-chapter.md

 author: Ming Chu
 tags: [Machine Learning, Data Analysis, Healthcare IT]
 image: /assets/img/blog-post-header.jpg
+description: "Machine learning and healthcare IT insights from Ming Chu – exploring data analytics, tutorials, and real-world reflections."
 ---

 ## Welcome to My New Chapter

-Hi, I'm Ming Chu - a data analyst specializing in machine learning and healthcare IT.
+Hi, I'm **Ming Chu** — a data analyst specializing in **machine learning** and **healthcare IT**.
-Welcome to my blog, where I'll share my insights, analysis, and professional reflections.
+Welcome to my blog, where I'll share **insights, analysis, and professional reflections**.

 ![Introductory Image](/assets/img/intro_pic.png)